shaefelinger/movie_api_spring/README.md

 # Movie-API

-This is an implementation of the Node/Express-Backend API from The SeniorDev Backend-Course in Java/Springboot
+This is a Java/Springboot implementation of the Node/Express-Backend API from The SeniorDev Backend-Course

 https://www.theseniordev.com/

 ### Setup
-Run the Postgres-Docker-Container (db runs on port 5431 )
+Run the Postgres-Docker-Container (Database runs on port 5431)

 ```bash
 docker compose up